-Responsibility for control and risk management is delegated to the appropriate level of management within the Group, with the Managing Director and Chief Financial Officer having ultimate responsibility to the Board for the risk management and control framework.
+Responsibility for control and risk management is delegated to the appropriate level of management within the Group, with the Executive Chairman, Managing Director of PEL ("MD"), Chief Executive Officer ("CEO") of each of the geographic regions and Group CFO having ultimate responsibility to the Board for the risk management and control framework.

-2. Risk Identification and Assessment
+2. Risk Assessment